fishermanswharff/wdi_6_js_demo_objects/README.md

 _We will use namespaces later when we create objects._

+__Note:__
+_The var PersonApp = PersonApp || {}; will be set in each file that uses the namespace._

+_Only the first file will actually set the PersonApp to {}.
+The other files will just assign PersonApp to itself._

 ```
 // create a namespace for this PersonApp
+// If PersonApp object already exist than set it to itself.
+// Otherwise set it to an empty object literal.
 var PersonApp = PersonApp || {};

 // Namespace an object literal